Advantages and Limitations of Generics

 In many cases, the Visual Basic, Visual C++, and C# compilers can determine from context the types that are used by a generic method call, which greatly simplifies the syntax for using generic methods.
 For example, the following code shows the short and long forms for calling the BinarySearch generic method to search an array of strings.
 In the short form, the compilers infer the correct type parameter from the types of the method arguments.

-The following are some limitations of generics in the .NET Framework 2.0:
+The following are some limitations of generics in the .NET Framework version 2.0:

 Generic types can be derived from most base classes, such as MarshalByRefObject (and constraints can be used to require that generic type parameters derive from base classes like MarshalByRefObject).
 However, this release of the .NET Framework does not support context-bound generic types.
 A generic type can be derived from ContextBoundObject, but trying to create an instance of that type causes a TypeLoadException.

 Enumerations cannot have generic type parameters.
 An enumeration can be generic only incidentally (for example, because it is nested in a generic type that is defined using Visual Basic, C#, or C++).
-For more information, see "Enumerations" in Common Type System.
+For more information, see Enumerations in the Common Type System.

 Lightweight dynamic methods cannot be generic.
 For more information about dynamic methods, see Reflection Emit Dynamic Method Scenarios.